apache/drill/_docs/query-data/query-a-file-system/030-querying-plain-text-files.md

   3. Change the file name to add a `.tsv` extension.
 The Drill `dfs` storage plugin definition includes a TSV format that requires a file to have this extension.
+Later, you learn how to skip this step and query the GZ file directly.

 ### Query the Data